MKarimpour1997/thesProjectPET-CT/README.md

-# mythesproject
+# PET/CT project
-This repo is created by Mohammad Karimpour
+This repo was created by Mohammad Karimpour